Rolling ladder pictured in this Tumbleweed Elm

 Ladder vs. Staircase.
 This is a huge topic in the Tiny House RV world.
 How will I access my loft?
 A staircase will take up room, but a ladder seems difficult and dangerous to climb.
 How can I decide?
 Don’t worry, I’m here to help!
 Let’s look at some photo examples and discuss the pros and cons of each.

-Easy to climb.
-This is the biggest “pro” of stairs.
+- Can be difficult / dangerous to climb.
+This is the biggest “con” of ladders.

 - Pets cannot climb.
 If you plan on allowing your dog or cat into the loft, most likely they will not be able to climb a ladder (or at least not descend).
 If you have a pet monkey, disregard this con.